 What we don’t: Expensive and thin face fabric is very fragile.

-In terms of downsides, the DAS Parka is a decidedly technical piece, with a very roomy fit and a no-frills shell.
+In terms of downsides, the DAS Parka is a decidedly technical piece with a roomy, layering-friendly fit and noticeably thin (10D), no-frills shell.
 And while there’s no denying that the warmth is impressive for the weight, especially for a synthetic jacket, cost remains high at $449 (synthetics generally save you some money, but not in this case).
 In short, the DAS has limited daily appeal, but for the right environment—think drippy alpine belays or digging snow pits while backcountry skiing—it’s a nice choice.
 And for drier conditions or when space is at a premium, Patagonia's down-filled Fitz Roy ($399) offers roughly the same amount of warmth at only 14.8 ounces...
 Read in-depth DAS Parka review

 See the Patagonia DAS Parka